Long Glass Fiber Reinforced Thermoplastic Composites

 During processing these longer fibers intertwine and align to form an internal fiber skeleton that strengthens the polymer to help carry and dissipate stress forces – greatly increasing strength and impact resistance.

-Long glass fiber cost effectively boosts the mechanical properties of any thermoplastic polymer from polypropylene to PEEK to higher levels – meeting the performance of metals at a fraction of their weight.
+Long glass fiber cost-effectively boosts the mechanical properties of any thermoplastic polymer from polypropylene to PEEK – meeting the performance of metals at a fraction of their weight.

 Property increases are retained over a broad range of usage environments and temperatures down to -60°F (-51°C).

-Put long glass fiber’s stronger, tougher, and lighter characteristics – along with PlastiComp’s composites engineering expertise – to work helping you create and deliver better products.
+Put long glass fiber’s stronger, tougher, and lighter capabilities – along with our composites engineering expertise – to work helping you create and deliver better products.

 Technical Data Sheets